RayMathew/travel-history-viewer/README.md

 Create a `.env.local` file in the root directory with the following keys:

 - `NOTION_API_KEY`.
   - Get it from [here](https://www.notion.so/profile/integrations).
 You'll need a Notion account.
-If you don't already have one, consider using my referral (https://affiliate.notion.so/ray-notion-referral).
+Most of its features needed for personal use are free.
+If you don't already have an account, consider using my referral (https://affiliate.notion.so/ray-notion-referral).
 It reduces my subscription cost.
 - `NEXT_PUBLIC_GOOGLE_MAPS_API_KEY`.
   - Get it from [here](https://cloud.google.com/).
   - You'll need to create a project, enable Google Maps API, and allow the website 'http://localhost:3000" while creating the API key.
-  - If you want to run it on your computer and test it from your phone add `http://<your computer IP>:3000`, or IP Addresses -> CIDR format, for multiple devices and rotating IPs.
+  - If you want to run it on your computer and test it from your phone add Websites -> `http://<your computer IP>:3000`, or IP Addresses -> CIDR format, for multiple devices and rotating IPs.
 - `NOTION_OUTDOORSDB_KEY`, `NOTION_TRAVELDB_KEY`.
-  - Go to the Notion DB page -> Click on context menu of the table (the 6 dots when you over hover over the top of the table) -> Open as page -> Share (top right of page) -> Copy link.
+  - Assuming you have imported the two Notion templates into your account, go to one of them -> Click on context menu of the table (the 6 dots when you over hover over the top of the table) -> Open as page -> Share (top right of page) -> Copy link.
   - Get the DB key from the link, which is in the format `https://www.notion.so/<notion_username>/<name_of_db>-<YOUR_DB_KEY>?v=...&pvs=4`
 - `AUTH_SECRET`.
   - This is needed by Auth.js.
 You can generate your own, or use [this](https://generate-secret.vercel.app/32).